 Designed to provide special opportunities for visitors, young and old and in-between, to delve into Civil War history and the presidency of Abraham Lincoln.
 Whether through a play, a walk, an interactive booklet or a talk by a historian or a young orator, we hope you’ll join us for Family Programs at Ford’s!

-Learn about the different educational programming, events and professional development programs Ford's Theatre is offering for 2013.
+Learn about the different educational programming, events and professional development programs Ford's Theatre offers.

-Ford’s Theatre Society thanks BP America for its sponsorship of our 2012-2013 Education Programs.
+Ford’s Theatre Society thanks BP America for its sponsorship of our 2014-2015 Education programs.